I couldn’t afford a therapist so I started writing about my man hang-ups – by imagining I am woman.

 I’m a bloke!
 Why write about female repressed sexuality?
 Isn’t there enough to be said about my own gender?

 Of course there is, but Gods and men think they are in control.
 If they haven’t a problem, they make themselves some.
 Gods and blokes have a self-destruct button and hence, never get to the point.
-That’s why I wrote it as a woman!
+That’s why I often write using a woman’s POV!

 But to answer the question, I found it easier to project my own hang-ups, this way.